 Yoga also promotes a healthy lifestyle, by not only being active, but generally most yoga practitioners eat better, sleep better and have respect for their well-being.

-It is not to say it is a cure for serious mental health disorders, but the benefits of yoga can certainly contribute to a more balanced and positive lifestyle.
+It is not to say it is a cure for serious mental health disorders, but the benefits of yoga can certainly contribute to helping us all with a more balanced and positive lifestyle.

 (8) Helps improve focus and mental clarity